SISTER: 2007, AGE 51 Mar 8

 I had a total of 25 treatments of radiation 6 weeks after surgery and have survived free for almost 4 years now.

 So, I have had regular CA125 checkups with CT scans each year, CA125 blood tests every three months, and chest X-rays every six months.
 I just had a check-up on January 23 and was given a clean bill of health again, for which I am thankful.
-In May 2007, I will be HPV cancer-free for four years.
+In May 2007, I will be cancer-free for four years.

 This is a success story, and I am pressing on gratefully.
 I had a wonderful doctor, and with the grace of God, I am still living after a horrifying experience.
 I have a friend who has gone through the same events as me.
-She was just three months behind me in surgery with the same doctor and hospital, and she’s still managing to stay cancer-free.
+She was just three months behind me in surgery with the same doctor and hospital, and she’s still managing to stay tumour-free.
 We stay in touch weekly and are both very thankful.
 I had stage 3 cancer, and she had stage 3.9, they say.
 Success is our story to this point.

 Sincerely,